 You could go for a party pack, a combo of glass or stainless steel straws and some reusable drinking cups or you could add some compostable bags and some reusable produce bags.
 There are many options to suit many budgets, and many combinations that you can make as well.

-4. A set of linen napkins or organic cotton kitchen napkins
+4. A set of linen/cotton kitchen towels and napkins

 As someone that cooks daily and hosts dinner parties as well, I find that you cannot have enough kitchen towels, or dinner napkins for that matter.
 I have purposefully tried to reduce how much paper I use and keep in my home so swapping kitchen paper towels for cotton cleaning cloths and dinner napkins has been a natural progression.
 Perhaps you can inspire someone to do the same with your gift.